lfoppiano/beard/examples/README.md

 pip install scipy
 ```

-Finally, we can install the library
+Finally, we can install the library, after cloning the repository, we launch the setup.py

 ```
 python setup.py install